 For Security Reasons

-The 9/11 incident destroyed the world trade center and so many lives were lost during the attack.
-The security men were obvious to the fact that people could smuggle explosives into the center.
+The 9/11 incident destroyed the World Trade Center and so many lives were lost during the attack.
+The security men were oblivious to the fact that people could smuggle explosives into the center.
 Where could they have kept them?
 Explosives can be kept anywhere.
-So, hats are avoided.
-Even though you have your Known Traveller Number, you still have to remove your hat during the security check to prevent you from being stopped.

 For Traffic Reasons